-For someone with a concentrated portfolio in the oil and gas sector, I need to stay plugged in (pun intended) to the transportation market.
-After all, it accounts for 70% of oil demand.
+In the last few years companies like tesla have been making quantum leaps in Electric Vehicle (EV) technology.
 While I expect EV technology to become predominant in the future, it seems we are still years away from seeing this technology command a meaningful market share.
-The reason is simple; it still?doesnt?make financial sense to buy an electric car because of ROI (return on investment).
+The reason is simple; it still doesn’t make financial sense to buy an electric car because of ROI (return on investment).

-Here?s the thing, unless you?re a ?conscious environmentalist? buying it to save a tree, you?d want to buy the car because it saves you money on gas. ?Does it make financial sense to buy an EV?
-The short answer is NO. Let?s take the Honda Fit for a ride as the exact same car comes in 2 versions:
+Here’s the thing, unless you’re a “conscious environmentalist” buying it to save a tree, you’d want to buy a car that saves you money on gas.
+In that scenario, does it make financial sense to buy an EV?
+The short answer is NO. Let’s take the Honda Fit for a ride as the exact same car comes in 2 versions:

 - Best in class EPA rating of 118 MPG